 FEMA 348, Protecting Building Utilities from Flood Damage (1999): The overall objective of this document is to assist in the construction of buildings with building utility systems that are designed and built so that the buildings can be re-occupied and fully operational as soon as electricity and sewer and water are restored to the neighborhood.

 Reducing Damage from Localized Flooding: A Guide for Communities: This guide is intended to help local offices in cities, towns, villages, and counties in the United States understand what they can do to reduce the damage, disruption, and public and private costs that result from the shallow, localized flooding that occurs within their jurisdictions.
 This is flooding that all too often escapes the attention received by larger floods or those that are clearly mapped and subject to floodplain development regulations.

 Remember, any construction, clearing of vegetation, or ground disturbance in the floodplain requires a floodplain permit prior to undertaking the work.
 The floodplain development permit application can be found here: Floodplain Development Application Packet.
-For more information about floodplain development permit requirements, contact Jenna Leonard, Environmental Planner, at 253-804-5092.
+For more information about floodplain development permit requirements, contact Jenna Leonard, Environmental Services Manager, at 253-804-5092.

 Natural Floodplains have many important functions, not the least of which is flood protection.
 Below is a quick description of floodplain benefits, provided by The Nature Conservancy.
 (Full article)

 is maintaining or protecting the valuable services that floodplains